MS in Engineering Entrepreneurship

 Launch ideas.
 Build ventures.
 Lead innovation.

 Hampton University’s School of Engineering, Architecture & Aviation (SEAA) is introducing a practice-driven Master of Science in Engineering Entrepreneurship that blends rigorous engineering with venture creation, product management, IP strategy, and platform-economy thinking.
 Graduates learn to turn technical breakthroughs into real products, startups, and innovation programs in high-growth domains like AI, cybersecurity, IoT, and smart systems.
-This program’s launch is slated for Fall 2026 pending approval by The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 Why this program — and why now?